-Your instructor will either determine the readings you are analyzing or allow you to choose readings.
+You will choose readings from CEL chapters or other text provided to you.
 You will be asked to both summarize and analyze these texts in order to learn more effective ways to engage ideas, language, and your own reactions.
-The summary should be brief with the response focusing on interpretation and analysis of the reading.
+The summary should be brief with the response focusing on interpretation and analysis of the reading and how the author's rhetoric helped make his or her point.
 Consider the author's purpose and audience.
 Challenge the author's assertions.
 What impact has this reading and its assertions had on its audience? on you personally?
 You are analyzing and evaluating the text, including content, assumptions, claims, and issues it raises.
+You will receive addition instruction on how to write an effective reader response.